 What is Cannabidiol?

 CBD is short for Cannabidiol.
 It is one of over 100 known compounds found in the cannabis sativa plant.
 The compound is present in both THC-rich strains of marijuana as well as in hemp.
-While these plants are both classified as cannabis, hemp produces only trace amounts of THC (less than 0.3%) and high amounts of cannabidiol, whereas marijuana is capable of providing both THC and CBD.
+These plants are both classified as cannabis.
+However, hemp produces only trace amounts of THC (less than 0.3%) and high amounts of cannabidiol.
+Whereas marijuana is capable of providing both THC and CBD.
 This is an important distinction, as the lack of clarity on this subject is the source of a lot of confusion.

 Tetrahydrocannabinol (THC) is the cannabinoid responsible for inducing the “high” that cannabis is most known for.
 While there is no doubt that THC has incredible therapeutic applications, not everyone has access to medical marijuana.
 Additionally, not everyone wants to experience the mind-altering effects that come with using it.
 This is why cannabidiol is an attractive option for many people.
 Further, it is now federally legal to consume CBD without fear of nasty repercussions like fines or imprisonment.